Mission Trip Forms

 Photos from our sister church in Cuba:

-South Africa Mission Trip
+South Africa Mission Trips

 The South Africa Initiative is a multidimensional program designed to offer the opportunity to experience the fears, hurts, needs and hopes of the disadvantaged in South Africa.
 Hyde Park United Methodist is partnered with Pinetown Methodist Church in Durban and Northfield Methodist Church in Johannesburg, which in turn utilizes the skill and talents of our team members to make God’s love real to our brothers and sisters who are suffering.